LlmDl/SponsorPlugins/TownyCamps.md

     # When set to true, and CombatLogX is enabled on the server, players will be unable to create camps while in combat.
     enable_combatlogx_support: 'false'
+  townyprovinces:

+    # When false players will not be able to make camps in Wasteland provinces.
+    allow_camps_in_wasteland: 'false'

+    # When false players will not be able to make camps in Ocean provinces.
+    allow_camps_in_oceans: 'false'

+    # When false players will not be able to make camps in provinces that have been claimed already.
+    allow_camps_in_claimed_provinces: 'false'
   papi:

     # The format for the %townycamps_has_camp% placeholder.
     has_camp_placeholder: '[hasacamp]'
 ```

 ### PAPI placeholders